Forensic Science Group

 Assisted staff attorneys with Daubert challenges, cross examination of expert witnesses at trial, discovery demands, and finding qualified experts.

-Vincent and Jason look forward to continuing with these efforts and discovering how other public defense agencies approach the problem of defending cases involving forensic science and scientific experts.
+Vincent and Colleen look forward to continuing with these efforts and discovering how other public defense agencies approach the problem of defending cases involving forensic science and scientific experts.